What is Software Deployment: Risks and Best Practices

 Insecure system configuration

 A CI/CD system includes many infrastructure, network, and application configurations.
-This configuration significantly impacts the security posture and cyberattack vulnerability of the pipeline.
-This is why attackers are actively looking for potential CI/CD misconfigurations and exploitable vulnerabilities and can use them to compromise the pipeline.
+These configurations significantly impact the pipeline’s security posture and cyberattack vulnerability.
+This is why attackers actively look for potential CI/CD misconfigurations and exploitable vulnerabilities and can use them to compromise the pipeline.

 Use pen-testing